 What basic elements of a family law case in Texas must you be aware of before your case begins?

 On a technical note, if you are the grandparent to a child you cannot file an original lawsuit in Texas in order to win conservatorship rights to that child.
-However, if you have had past substantial contact with the child then a court may allow you to intervene in the lawsuit.
+However, if you have had substantial contact with the child, a court may allow you to intervene in the lawsuit.
 You must further show that the appointment of a parent as the sole managing conservator of the child or the appointment of both parents as joint managing conservators would significantly impair the child’s physical health or emotional development.

 How you can win possession/access to your grandchild in a SAPCR